alexcarron/rock-estore/docs/DesignDoc.md

 ### Definition of MVP

-Enable users to register and log in with basic authentication and a secure password.
+Enable users to register and login with basic authentication and a secure password.
 Customers can browse a list of rocks, search by name, add/remove rocks from their cart, and proceed to checkout.
 They may also add customization options to their rocks before purchase.
 Admins can manage inventory by adding/removing rocks, updating details, and setting quantities.
 Data persistence ensures continuity across user sessions.
 Additional features include rock customization for customers and password authentication for enhanced security.

 ### MVP Features